sil-ai/dls-results/README.md

 DLS for each of the 7,829 individual languages that were included in the ISO 639-3 standard when the system was run (May 2021).
-This open repository presents the detailed results for a 10% sample of the languages.
-See
+This open repository presents the detailed results for a systematic sample of 10% of the languages.
+See [link fortcoming]() for a web service that offers access to the results for all languages.
-[link fortcoming]()
-for a web servie that offers access to the results for all languages.

 The results are reported in three data files and the data columns are defined in the subsections that follow: